 Horses are beautiful creatures and can teach us so much.
 But if you don’t have access to a horse, can you still benefit from what they teach us?

 Working well with a horse is not a matter of going through a checklist and then patting yourself on the back.
 It is a daily dedication, like doing arpeggios on a piano.
-Horses love steadiness and consistency, so they value the stuff you do every single day.
+Horses love steadiness and consistency, so they value the stuff you do every day.

 It’s precisely the same with your mental health.
-If you get stuck in negative stories—telling yourself that you are not good enough, that everything will end in disaster, that you will never come out of the darkness into the light—then a beautiful daily practice is to learn to turn those stories around.
+If you get stuck in negative stories—telling yourself that you are not good enough, that everything will end in disaster, that you will never come out of the darkness into the light—then a beautiful daily practise is to learn to turn those stories around.

 Find your one good thing, and write that down.
 Seek for the silver lining in the clouds.
 Tell yourself that you are enough.
 Please do it again and again.
 Slow and steady every day until your brain believes it.

-Small shifts in perspective, done repeatedly, can have tremendous results; this is exactly what you do with a horse.
+Small shifts in perspective, done repeatedly, can have tremendous results; this is precisely what you do with a horse.
 You don’t have to turn your old, negative stories upside down.
 It would help if you learned to tweak them a little bit.
 Acknowledge the sadness, the darkness, the pain, and then see if you can find one hopeful thing and focus on that.

 The more these feelings are felt and released, the less power they have over you.
 Know them, name them, face them … and then let them go.
 The more you practice this, the better you get at it.

-When horses get stuck in the sympathetic nervous system, which is the fight, flight and freeze part of the brain, sometimes the best thing you can do for them is invite them to move.
+When horses get stuck in the sympathetic nervous system, which is the fight, flight and freeze part of the brain, sometimes the best thing you can do is invite them to move.
 Liberty work is excellent for this: you can offer your horse a chance to dance all those jangled emotions out on the ground until they come back to a place of stillness and peace.

 It’s not so different with humans.
 We can think our way out of some emotions, but some get stuck in the body, and the brain’s brain’s rational part can only do so much.
-So, if you feel trapped in negative thought loops, particularly those of resentment, or shame, or rage, try dancing them out.
+So, if you feel trapped in negative thought loops, particularly those of resentment, shame, or rage, try dancing them out.
 Shake them out of your arms.
 Stomp them out of your feet.
 One of the HorseBack UK team likes going into the kitchen and doing 1979 pogo dancing when she’s got a real jangle on.